 The role of comprehensive indemnity protection

-Whilst hospitals hold primary duty of care obligations, medical practitioners also benefit from robust professional indemnity arrangements.
-Incidents involving aggressive patients sometimes generate subsequent notifications to Ahpra alleging inappropriate practitioner conduct, particularly where consultations were terminated or treatment declined due to safety concerns.
+First, MIPS can assist members to pursue a complaint where they are a victim of workplace bullying or harassment.
+Second, incidents involving aggressive patients can sometimes generate subsequent notifications to Ahpra where patients can allege inappropriate practitioner conduct, particularly where consultations were terminated or treatment was declined due to safety concerns.

-MIPS provides members with comprehensive cover up to $20 million, along with access to medico-legal experts who understand the complexities of managing difficult clinical interactions.
+MIPS provides members with comprehensive cover of up to $100,000 for employment disputes and up to $20 million for Ahpra notifications.
+In addition, MIPS members have access to medico-legal experts who understand the complexities of managing difficult clinical interactions.
 Beyond indemnity protection, MIPS offers 24/7 expert advice to help members navigate challenging clinical scenarios before they escalate, along with extensive CPD resources addressing occupational violence prevention and management.

 Creating safer healthcare workplaces

-Occupational violence in healthcare settings will never be completely eliminated, but substantial risk reduction remains achievable when hospitals fulfil their duty of care obligations through comprehensive, systematically implemented strategies.
+The risk of occupational violence in healthcare settings can be substantially reduced when hospitals fulfil their duty of care obligations through comprehensive, systematically implemented strategies.

 Medical practitioners deserve workplaces where they can focus on delivering excellent clinical care without fear of abuse, threats or assault.
 Meeting this standard requires sustained attention from hospital leadership, adequate resourcing, and recognition that managing occupational violence represents a core component of health service governance.